 Decluttering might seem like a straightforward task, but you can often get in your own way when it comes to tossing out trash.
-You might hold on to countless knick-knacks for sentimental reasons or convince ourselves you’ll use that item you haven’t looked at in years.
+You might hold on to countless knick-knacks for sentimental reasons or convince yourself that you’ll use that item you haven’t looked at in years.
 These habits may seem harmless, but excess stuff can have a huge impact on emotions, decision-making, work-performance, and health.
 Cluttered spaces increase procrastination and decrease work output.
 In order to work more effectively, a clean office space is vital.
-The office space also serves as the environment people spend most of their time and may have the biggest impact on overall health and happiness.
+Additionally, the office is where people spend most of their time, which impacts overall health and happiness.
 For both of these reasons, staying tidy is imperative.
-True health encompasses all aspects of the concept known as the wellness wheel, and environmental health is an important part of this.
+True health encompasses all aspects of the wellness wheel, and environmental health is an important part of this.
 In this article, I’ll focus on organized office desk ideas that will bring you peace of mind.

 Guidelines are important because they can help you decide what to declutter more objectively.
 When you dive in on your first decluttering mission, you may begin to feel overwhelmed as your nostalgic side kicks in.
 Here are some general tips that I will examine closer a bit later.